Cloaking, Trapping and Superlensing of Lamb Waves with Negative Refraction

 \al{As already investigated experimentally~\cite{philippe2015focusing,legrand2018negative}, the negative refracting slab in Fig.~\ref{fig:superlens}a shows a double focusing process in the slab and after it.} The spatial profile of the focal spot in the imaging plane is displayed in Fig.~\ref{fig:superlens}d.
 Its full width at half maximum (FWHM) $\delta$ is of 11.2 mm ($\al{\delta} \sim \lambda_c$).
-This spatial extension is limited by the numerical aperture of the negative refracting lens: $\delta \sim \lambda_c/ (2 \sin \theta)$ where $\theta \sim 40^{\textrm{o}}$ is the maximum angle under which the lens aperture is seen from the point source. \al{The Fourier transform of the wave-field along the $y$-direction confirms this limited collection angle (Fig.~\ref{fig:superlens}e).
-It} is bounded between $-\al{k}\sin(\theta)$ and $k \sin(\theta)$ (with $k=2\pi/\lambda_c$ the wave number) which confirms the absence of evanescent wave-field in the imaging plane.
+This spatial extension is limited by the numerical aperture of the negative refracting lens: $\delta \sim \lambda_c/ (2 \sin \theta)$ where $\theta \sim 40^{\textrm{o}}$ is the maximum angle under which the lens aperture is seen from the point source.
 In presence of metalenses, a double refocusing process is also observed in Fig.~\ref{fig:superlens}b.
-As before, the focal spot inside the negative refracting lens seems diffraction-limited.
-However, the focal spot in the imaging plane looks much thinner in presence of the second metalens, compared \al{to} the reference wave-field in Fig.~\ref{fig:superlens}a. \fab{This observation is confirmed by Fig.~\ref{fig:superlens}b that displays} the displacement magnitude of this focal spot across the imaging plane.
+As before, the focal spot inside the negative refracting lens seems diffraction-limited. \re{This observation indicates that, with or without metalens, the negative refraction slab mostly supports propagating waves.} However, the focal spot in the imaging plane looks much thinner in presence of the second metalens, compared \al{to} the reference wave-field in Fig.~\ref{fig:superlens}a. \fab{This \re{striking feature} is confirmed by Fig.~\ref{fig:superlens}b that displays} the displacement magnitude of this focal spot across the imaging plane.
 Its FWHM $\delta$ is close to $\lambda_c$ which implies a numerical aperture $\sin \theta \sim 1$.

+To assess the relative weight of propagating and evanescent components in the imaging plane, the Fourier transform of the wave-field $u(x,y)$ can be performed along the $y$-direction: \rev{$\hat{u}(x,k_y)=\int u(x,y) e^{-i k_y y} dy$}~\cite{Goodman}.
+The propagating components of the wave-field are associated with a wave vector $\mathbf{k}=(k_x,k_y)$ whose transverse component $k_y$ is smaller than the wavenumber $k_c=2\pi/\lambda_c$ of the $S_2$ Lamb mode and whose longitudinal component $k_x=\sqrt{k_c^2-k_y^2}$ is real.
+The evanescent part of the wave-field corresponds to transverse components $k_y$ larger than $k_c$ and a purely imaginary longitudinal component $k_x=i\sqrt{k_y^2-k_c^2}$.
+Figure~\ref{fig:superlens}e shows the modulus of $\hat{u}(x,k_y)$ in the imaging plane.
+In absence of metalens, the Fourier spectrum of the wave-field is bounded between $-\al{k_c}\sin(\theta)$ and $k_c \sin(\theta)$.
+It confirms the limited collection angle of the original negative refraction lens and the absence of evanescent components in the imaging plane in that case.
+On the contrary, in presence of metalenses, both propagating ($|k_y|<\al{k_c}$) and evanescent components ($|k_y|>\al{k_c}$) contribute to the wave-field in the imaging plane.